AuroBhuyan/Gamified_Task_Manager/projectflow.md

 What it is: A development tool that automatically restarts the server whenever you change a file.

 Why we need it: Without it, every time you change index.js, you’d have to stop and start the server manually.

+# Erros

+In your gamified task manager:

+Users can mark a task as “completed” multiple times.

+You only want one completion per day to count towards streaks.

+sameDay(lastCompletion, now) checks:

+If the last completion date is today → reject the new completion.

+If not → allow completion and update streak.

+Without this, a user could spam “complete task” multiple times a day and artificially inflate their streaks or coins.